Optional Utilities#

 Models with opset 17 are recommended.

-For NPU_CNN platforms, dynamic input shapes are currently not supported, and only a batch size of 1 is allowed.
-Please ensure that the shape of the input is fixed, and the batch dimension is set to 1.
+NPU_CNN platforms do not support dynamic input shapes and allow only a batch size of 1.
+Ensure that the input shape is fixed and the batch dimension is set to 1.

 Example code: